jdbateman/Lendivine/README.md

 * A search for additional loans can be made by selecting the refresh bar button item in the navigation bar at the top of the screen.
 If additional loans are found they are appendec to the table view's list.
 * Pull to refresh:  Pull down on the table view to conveniently search for additional loans.
 (A refresh item is also available in the tab bar to provide access to the same functionality.)
 * Select a loan to display details of the loan.
-* Select the Map button in the navigation bar to see the loans displayed on a map.
+* Select the Map item in the navigation bar to see the loans displayed on a map.
+* Select the Trash item to remove all loans from the list.
+* Select the Play icon to re-authenticate with Kiva.org.
+(This feature is exposed as a convenience to developers.
+It would not be exposed to end users in a version of the application deployed on the App store.)

-4. Countries
+#### 4. Countries

 Select the Countries tab to view a list of countries queried from the RESTCountries REST API.

-Search Bar
+##### Search Bar

 Because the list of countries is large the user can enter a string of characters in the search bar at the top of the screen.
-The charcters are used to filter the list of countries displayed in the table view.
+The characters are used to filter the list of countries displayed in the table view.
 For example type "nep" in the search bar to filter the list of countries to a single entry: "Nepal".
 Clear the selection to redisplay all 200 or so countries.

 A custom cell displays information for each country including an image of the flag, and the population.

-Gini coefficient
+##### Gini coefficient

 An additional piece of information is displayed for each country that lenders might find useful when determining where to focus their lending.
 That piece of information is the gini coefficient, which is a measure of income inequality, where 0 is complete equality, and 100 is maximum inequality.

+In addition the following features are available in this screen:
-Select a country to display a list of recent loan requests in that country.
+* Select a country to display a list of recent loan requests in that country.

-Select a loan to display detailed information about the loan.
+* Select a loan to display detailed information about the loan.

-5. Cart
+#### 5. Cart

 The Cart screen displays a list of loans that have been added to the cart.

 * Select the Cart icon to change the donation amount.